troglobit/mdnsd/README.md

 Build & Install
 ---------------

-The software is built for and developed on GNU/Linux systems, but should work on any UNIX like system.
+This project is built for and developed on GNU/Linux systems, but should work on any UNIX like system.
+Use the standard GNU configure script to create a Makefile for your system and then call make.

-The GNU configure and build system is used, simply call the configure script to generate a Makefile.
-If you are using the GitHub sources you first need to call `./autogen.sh` to generate the configure script.

     ./configure
     make all
     make install

+Users who checked out the source from GitHub must run `./autogen.sh` first to create the configure script.
+This requires GNU autotools to be installed on the build system.

 Origin & References